Skip to content

 Fiona Whelan

-Dr. Fiona Whelan is a Dublin-based artist, writer and educator.
-Her practice explores and responds to systemic power relations and inequalities via long-term cross-sectoral collaborations with diverse individuals, groups and organisations.
-Fiona’s processes are rooted in complex relational networks, which typically accumulate over time through a series of public manifestations, including text-based, visual, performative and dialogical artworks.
+Dr Fiona Whelan is a Dublin-based artist, writer and educator.
+Her art practice is committed to exploring and responding to power relations and inequalities through long-term collaborations with diverse individuals, groups and organisations.
+These processes are rooted in complex relational networks and typically accumulate over time through a series of public manifestations, including text-based, visual, performative and dialogical artworks, that take direction from the collaborative process and lived experiences of those involved.